zestra/MacroFarm/README.md

   • More items and scenery, like tools to cut down grass, build rivers, catch animals, and a diverse number of trees, each providing
     different rewards.

+  • A much more organised folder when coding, because as my father keeps pointing out, I have *zero* comments in my code, and I find my folders pretty ugly, unlike lots of programmers who are just *prefect* in making brief comments and organized folders.

   and more

 I'd also appreciate a parterner, if they are interested in the project.
 And if you just happen to appreciate this game, please click on the star button, so that I can know that some people appreciate my game.